- Completed online application through the Communication Sciences and Disorders Centralized Application Services (CSDCAS) which includes:

 - Official transcripts from all previously attended postsecondary institutions

-- Completion of six (6) prerequisite courses with grades equivalent to 3.0 or better (eighteen credits).
+- Completion of six (6) Communication Science and Disorders (CSD) prerequisite courses with grades equivalent to 3.0 or better (eighteen credits).
 (See PREREQUISITE COURSES tab for more information).
 Courses must be completed before the first day of the term just prior to the term of matriculation.

 - Two written essays (essay prompts to be found in the online application)

 - Three letters of recommendation from three (3) different individuals (e.g., instructors, supervisors, etc.) who can attest to the applicant’s ability to succeed in a master’s degree program (see forms in the online application)

 - Completion of 25 hours of clinical observation of (an) ASHA-certified speech-language pathologist(s) with appropriate documentation.
 Appropriate documentation is either a letter verifying completion, including name, signature, date of signature, statement re time period of completion, and ASHA certification number of the person verifying completion OR a log of all completed observations, signed by each ASHA-certified SLP observed, with the ASHA certification number of each SLP observed.
 Letters are to be on letterhead or some sort of official documentation.
 There is NOT a standard form for logging hours.
 You can create your own, following the guidelines above.